 Trimmer shafts, sometimes called shanks, can be straight or curved.
 Wondering about straight shaft vs. curved shaft string trimmers?
 Each type of string trimmer offers its own set of benefits when you’re using a trimmer.

 Curved shafts use a flexible-cable drive shaft to provide power to the head and generally require a lower initial investment.
 They are great for trimming around flower beds and other squared-off areas.
 Curved shafts are also easier to maneuver and often weigh less for more comfortable use.

 Tip: Longer shafts are ideal for trimming under fences, hedges and bushes.

-Using the right trimmer line will go a long way toward making sure your trimmer works efficiently.
+Using the right string trimmer line will go a long way toward making sure your trimmer works efficiently.

-Standard-grade line is economical, and best for low-intensity trimming in smaller yards.
-Commercial-grade line is ideal for use on a heavy duty trimmer and in larger yards where there are heavier patches of grass and troublesome weeds.
+Standard-grade line is economical and best for low intensity trimming in smaller yards.
+Commercial-grade line is ideal for use on a heavy-duty gas trimmer and in larger yards where there are heavier patches of grass and troublesome weeds.

 Tip: When pruning hedges, let the tip of the line do the cutting to avoid premature wear.
 Always keep an extra spool of line handy so you never run out.